 Designing and developing learning content, resources, and experiences are complex topics that could warrant their own dedicated blog posts.
 So, for space and time’s sake, we’ve provided brief explanations of each stage.

-The design stage focuses on both the design of the learning experience and materials needed to support the experience.
+The training design stage focuses on both the design of the learning experience and materials needed to support the experience.
 And good design builds on the results of the analysis.

 Once the learning has been designed, the development stage focuses on creating and developing those materials and experiences.